NTSC: History

-In December 1953, the FCC unanimously approved what became the NTSC color television standard (later defined as RS-170a).
-The compatible color standard retained full backward compatibility with then-existing black-and-white television sets.
-Color information was added to the black-and-white image by introducing a color subcarrier of precisely 315/88 MHz (usually described as 3.579545 MHz±10 Hz).
-The precise frequency was chosen so that horizontal line-rate modulation components of the chrominance signal fall exactly in between the horizontal line-rate modulation components of the luminance signal, such that the chrominance signal could easily be filtered out of the luminance signal on new television sets, and that it would be minimally visible in existing televisions.
-Due to limitations of frequency divider circuits at the time the color standard was promulgated, the color subcarrier frequency was constructed as composite frequency assembled from small integers, in this case 5×7×9/(8×11) MHz.
-The horizontal line rate was reduced to approximately 15,734 lines per second (3.579545 × 2/455 MHz = 9/572 MHz) from 15,750 lines per second, and the frame rate was reduced to 30/1.001 ≈ 29.970 frames per second (the horizontal line rate divided by 525 lines/frame) from 30 frames per second.
-These changes amounted to 0.1 percent and were readily tolerated by then-existing television receivers.
+In December 1953, the FCC unanimously approved what became the NTSC color-television standard (later defined as RS-170a).
+The standard retained backward compatibility with existing black-and-white sets.
+Color information was added to the black-and-white image by introducing a color subcarrier of 315/88 MHz (3.579545 MHz ± 10 Hz).
+This frequency was chosen so horizontal line-rate modulation components of the chrominance signal fall between the horizontal line-rate modulation components of the luminance signal; the chrominance signal could be easily filtered out of the luminance signal on new sets, and would be minimally visible on existing sets.
+Due to limitations of frequency divider circuits when the color standard was promulgated, the color subcarrier frequency was constructed as a composite frequency assembled from small integers – in this case, 5 × 7 × 9 MHz divided by 8 × 11.
+The horizontal line rate was reduced to 15,734 lines per second (3.579545 MHz × 2 ÷ 455 = 9/572 MHz) from 15,750 lps, and the frame rate was reduced to 30/1.001 ≈ 29.970 fps (the horizontal line rate divided by 525 lines/frame) from 30 fps.
+The changes amounted to 0.1 percent, and were tolerated by existing TV sets.

-The first publicly announced network television broadcast of a program using the NTSC "compatible color" system was an episode of NBC's Kukla, Fran and Ollie on August 30, 1953, although it was viewable in color only at the network's headquarters.
-The first nationwide viewing of NTSC color came on the following January 1 with the coast-to-coast broadcast of the Tournament of Roses Parade, viewable on prototype color receivers at special presentations across the country.
-The first color NTSC television camera was the RCA TK-40, used for experimental broadcasts in 1953; an improved version, the TK-40A, introduced in March 1954, was the first commercially available color television camera.
-Later that year, the improved TK-41 became the standard camera used throughout much of the 1960s.

-The NTSC standard was adopted by other countries, including some in the Americas and Japan.
+The first publicly-announced network television broadcast of a program using the NTSC "compatible color" system was an episode of NBC's Kukla, Fran and Ollie on August 30, 1953, viewable in color only at NBC headquarters.
+The first nationwide viewing of NTSC color was on the following January 1 with the coast-to-coast broadcast of the Tournament of Roses Parade, viewable on prototype color receivers at special presentations nationwide.
+The first color NTSC television camera was the RCA TK-40, used for experimental broadcasts in 1953; an improved version, the TK-40A (introduced in March 1954), was the first commercially-available color-television camera.
+Later that year, an improved TK-41 became the standard camera and was used through much of the 1960s.
+The NTSC standard was adopted by other countries, including Japan and several in the Americas.